luiscarlos300/Excel-GoogleSheets-Projects/Readme.md

-# Objectives
+# Introduction
-In this project section I want to show my knowledge developing several practical cases including some important subjects:
-- Metrics;
+This section showcases my expertise in Excel through a series of practical case studies covering essential topics, including:

-- Key Performance Indicators (KPIs);
+    - Metrics and Key Performance Indicators (KPIs)
-- Functions;
+    - Functions and formulas
-- Pivor tables;
+    - Pivot tables
-- Ad-hoc analysis;
+    - Ad-hoc analysis
-- Data Analysis;
+    - Data analysis and visualization
+    - Macros and automation
-- Data visualization;
+    - Data manipulation, including:
-- Macros;
+        - Data extraction
-- Data manipulation (Data Extraction, Exploratory Data Analysis (EDA), Data Cleansing and Data Transformation for Data Analysis).
+        - Exploratory Data Analysis (EDA)
+        - Data cleansing
+        - Data transformation for analytical purposes

+These cases demonstrate how Excel can be leveraged for data-driven decision-making and business insights.